My ‘Hunting Tree’ is Telling Me it’s Almost That Time of the Year

 Thursday afternoon, while I was home to let Molly the black lab out for a bit, I noticed that my hunting tree is starting to turn red.
 For those of you that might not know what I mean when I say 'hunting tree' let me explain.

 The Blaze Autumn Maple we have in our front yard has served as my hunting calendar for the past 10 years.
 During the month of October, the countdown goes something like this.

 Just starting to change colors?
 Gather up your hunting gear.

 Leaves falling and almost off?
-Better be in tree stand for pre-rut.
+Better be in a tree stand for pre-rut.

-While we're busy watching calendars and and wrist watches, Mother Nature is moving forward at about 1 to 3 minutes per day.
+While we're busy watching calendars and wristwatches, Mother Nature is moving forward at about 1 to 3 minutes per day.
 Sometimes it seems like she's taking her own, sweet time.
 One thing about this Fall, and this year, it's been one of the loveliest when it comes to fall foliage.
 Get out and enjoy today!